dudecole/crypto-app/README.md

-# python-k3s
+# python web scraper
-python app running on k3s
+python app using beautiful soup to scrape a webpage